There’s more to Vietnam than bánh mì and phở .

 Chapter 3: Family

-For dinner we ate duck, pork cheek, noodles, and bahn têt, a dish saved for the upcoming Lunar New Year.
-I got to continuing talking to Hoan’s father and mother, seated to my left during the meal.
+For dinner, we ate duck, pork cheek, noodles, and bahn têt, a dish saved for the upcoming Lunar New Year.
+I got to continue talking to Hoan’s father and mother, seated to my left during the meal.
 The guy to my right (Thu) proudly told me that this was his first time drinking with a foreigner.

 Dinner with family and friends

 I cannot vouch for all Easy Riders aside from a dozen that I know are fun to drink with.
 But I had an amazing time on this particular tour.
 I’ll go back now to my budget to stretch my savings further but I am now extremely aware of the value in having a guide; sometimes it’s worth it to spend the few extra dollars.